 Further Student Enquiry

-- Students investigate the divergent views regarding the date of Australia Day (the stopping of Australia Day firework display by Fremantle Council and their holding of an alternative multicultural day on the 29th January could be explored for a local context.
+- Students investigate the divergent views regarding the date of Australia Day (the stopping of Australia Day firework display by Fremantle Council and their holding of an alternative multicultural day (One Day) on the 25th January could be explored for a local context.
 The Federal governments ban on holding citizenship ceremonies on this day could be used to explore the connection between politics and citizenship ).

 - Students investigate the process of becoming an Australian citizen.

 - Students investigate how, why and the possible consequences of the Australian Government’s ability to withdraw a person’s citizenship.

 - Students investigate the history of the inclusion of a particular Australian value or principle